egehurturk/Banzai/docs/Installation.md

 $ vim server.properties
 ```
 * Then add the following configuration into `server.properties`
+    * Note that you should delete the comments, i.e. `server.properties` must only include key-value pairs (key = pair)
 ```properties
 server.port = 9090 # this will be the port that Banzai runs on
 server.host = 0.0.0.0 # this will be the host that Banzai runs on